Code-Institute-Submissions/zonkolooney-electromotors_ms1/README.md

 + Footer
     + Links at bottom of all pages to various suppliers webpages which will open in a new window

-    + Links at bottom of all pages to Electromotors Social Media
++ Wireframes

-**_Please see detailed information in Wireframe section below._**
+**_Please see detailed information in Wireframe section at assets/wireframes_**

 ## Surface
     The look and feel of your site -colours, typography, ease of use.
+    Colors to match page-to-page with the Electric "blue" feel

 # Attribution